What is innovation?

 Business model innovation takes place when the processes the business has been using or the way its product is brought to market have been transformed.
 It’s a challenging type of innovation and is often imposed on a company that has little choice but to radically change.
 This is not change at an incremental level but one that can threaten elements of the company’s brand.

-How can CEOs lead innovation?
+How can leaders support innovation?

 What are the three stages of innovation?

-2. Testing stage: This is where you quickly test the different versions of your innovation.
-The faster you test your idea with potential users and customers, the faster you will learn about what works well or not.
-This will allow you to adjust your solution before you go too far and it becomes harder to make changes.
+The faster you test your idea with potential users and customers, the faster you learn what creates value (and what doesn’t).
+This allows you to adjust before you go too far.
 It’s a risk reduction strategy.

 Protect your innovation